-It is anticipated that this research will be conducted as part of an overall response effort with multiple agencies involved in disaster-related operations.
+This work is to be coordinated with that of the NIEHS Clinical Research Unit. which developed and is responsible for the national DR2 Project and activities, including the NIEHS RAPIDD Study.
+DR2 research will be conducted as part of an overall response effort with multiple agencies involved in disaster-related operations.
 The delegation of authority for these activities are described under the disaster declaration process in the Stafford Act which requires an official request to FEMA for federal disaster assistance from the Governor of an affected State (i.e., activation of research assets will only occur by invitation of the affected community).
 Typically, a local emergency operations center (EOC) is designated as the central hub for coordinating all disaster response activities.
 Local, state and federal agencies represented at the EOC provide situational data through the chain of command using the Incident Command System.
-Through the integration of disaster research activities into ESF-8 (Emergency Support Function) activities of the National Response Framework (a goal of the NIH DR2 project), the RAPIDD study team will have authorization for operational conduct and access to knowledge about the disaster and possible health impacts.
+Through the integration of disaster research activities into ESF-8 (Emergency Support Function) activities of the National Response Framework (a goal of the NIH DR2 project), the NIEHS RAPIDD study team will have authorization for operational conduct and access to knowledge about the disaster and possible health impacts.
 For example, the Environmental Protection Agency (EPA) and the CDC National Institute for Occupational Safety and Health (NIOSH) have experience and specific expertise in the collection of environmental samples to measure possible exposures to toxic substances after disasters.
-The RAPIDD Study will not duplicate the activities of these experts; rather the study team will seek to obtain the environmental sampling data from these agencies (via integration into ESF-8) and develop linkages with exposure data collected from the study cohort.
-While DR2 is a program of federal disaster research assets it may be integrated with research entities (e.g., academic institutions) within the local community.
-It is fundamental to the success of research activities for DR2 to conduct scientific investigations that fulfill the needs of the local community.
+The NIEHS RAPIDD Study will not duplicate the activities of these experts; rather the study team will seek to obtain the environmental sampling data from these agencies (via integration into ESF-8) and develop linkages with exposure data collected from the study cohort.
+While DR2 is a program of federal disaster research assets it is intended to be integrated with the work of research entities (e.g., academic institutions) within the local community.
+It is fundamental to the success of research activities for DR2 to conduct scientific investigations that fulfill the needs of the local community, which provides the justification for the development of the UT-RAPIDD Protocol.
+We are currently engaged in local, state, and regional efforts to similarly integrate our efforts with officials in emergency response as well as those in public health.
 Community engagement efforts are further discussed in Section 2.5.